186shades/ECE143-Team13/README.md

 *The example API key here is for demonstation and is rate-limited per IP.
 To get your own API key, visit https://developer.nrel.gov/signup/*

-You can also add the above contents to a configuration file at ~/.hscfg
+You can also add the above contents to a configuration file at ~/.hscfg (This file should be in the [notebooks](./notebooks) folder)

 Another way to fetch the data is to directly download csv files from the NSRDB website using https://nsrdb.nrel.gov/data-viewer .
 We can specify data attributes as per our need but this has limited usage as there is download limitation on the size of the file.